mrenrich84/CV/README.md

 #### Sympathy with management humans
 Owning a restaurant for a year gave me some good insights on how difficult can managers life be.
 Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself a sympathy for business runners.

+#### Native Italian with fluent English and Spanish language capabilities

 ***
 ### <a name="projects">Projects & Code</a>